Neptunians/hack-a-sat/README.md

 } command_header;
 ```

 We have to send this as a binary buffer to the server to process.
-While it has 9 commands, we see by the handle_messa code that they are useless for this challenge purposes, so let's ignore the values for now.
+While it has 9 commands, we see by the handle_message code that they are useless for this challenge purposes, so let's ignore the values for now.

 As I said before, it logs the command execute.
 For doing this, it increases that specific command id number of executions: